Attar

-Camel skin perfume bottles from Kannauj.
-The bottles are for aging the perfume (the skin breathes, allowing the water to evaporate while holding in the fragrance and oil, becoming a perfume, or attar).
+Attar being sold at the top of Jabale Rahmah, Mecca.

 Attar, also known as ittar, is an essential oil derived from botanical or other natural sources.
 Most commonly these oils are extracted via hydrodistillation or steam distillation.
 Attar can also be expressed by chemical means but generally natural perfumes which qualify as attars are distilled with water.
 The oils are generally distilled into a wood base such as sandalwood and then aged.
 The aging period can last from one to ten years depending on the botanicals used and the results desired.
 Technically attars are distillates of flowers, herbs, spices and other natural materials such as baked soil over sandalwood oil/liquid paraffins using hydrodistillation technique involving a still (deg) and receiving vessel (bhapka).
 These techniques are still in use at Kannauj in India.